RTC-research-group/OpenNAS/README.md

 </p>

 <p align="justify">
 NAS processing architecture is defined in the step 3, where user can choose either a cascade or parallel architecture.
+Besides, filters order and filters output attenuation can be set.
+Finally, the user can define a frequency range between which the NAS will work, set by default as the human audible sounds range (from 20Hz to 22KHz).
 </p>

 <p align="center">